RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>7</sup> O LORD, thou hast deceived me, and I was deceived: thou art stronger than I, and hast prevailed: I am in derision daily, every one mocketh me.
 <sup>8</sup> For since I spake, I cried out, I cried violence and spoil; because the word of the LORD was made a reproach unto me, and a derision, daily.
 <sup>9</sup> Then I said, I will not make mention of him, nor speak any more in his name.
 But [his word] was in mine heart as a burning fire shut up in my bones, and I was weary with forbearing, and I could not [stay].
 <sup>10</sup> For I heard the defaming of many, fear on every side.
 Report, [say they], and we will report it.
-All my familiars watched for my halting , [saying], Peradventure he will be enticed, and we shall prevail against him, and we shall take our revenge on him.
+All my familiars watched for my halting, [saying], Peradventure he will be enticed, and we shall prevail against him, and we shall take our revenge on him.
 <sup>11</sup> But the LORD [is] with me as a mighty terrible one: therefore my persecutors shall stumble, and they shall not prevail: they shall be greatly ashamed; for they shall not prosper: [their] everlasting confusion shall never be forgotten.
 <sup>12</sup> But, O LORD of hosts, that triest the righteous, [and] seest the reins and the heart, let me see thy vengeance on them: for unto thee have I opened my cause.
 <sup>13</sup> Sing unto the LORD, praise ye the LORD: for he hath delivered the soul of the poor from the hand of evildoers.
 <sup>14</sup> Cursed [be] the day wherein I was born: let not the day wherein my mother bare me be blessed.
 <sup>15</sup> Cursed [be] the man who brought tidings to my father, saying, A man child is born unto thee; making him very glad.
-<sup>16</sup> And let that man be as the cities which the LORD overthrew, and repented not: and let him hear the cry in the morning, and the shouting at noontide ;
+<sup>16</sup> And let that man be as the cities which the LORD overthrew, and repented not: and let him hear the cry in the morning, and the shouting at noontide;
 <sup>17</sup> Because he slew me not from the womb; or that my mother might have been my grave, and her womb [to be] always great [with me].
 <sup>18</sup> Wherefore came I forth out of the womb to see labour and sorrow, that my days should be consumed with shame?
 ## Chapter 21